- Do Your Homework Before Buying a Veterinary Practice

 Weak cash flow or unclear earnings can tank financing.
 Address those before making an offer.

-- How many clinics are nearby?
+Know the market:- How many clinics are nearby?

 - Pet ownership and population growth in the area?